o-t-w/blog/src/content/blog/streaming-html.md

 ## Comparison with non-streaming methods

 Along with all the new streaming methods, there are also new non-streaming equivalents.
+Here's the full list of all the new methods:

 | safe | unsafe | stream safe | stream unsafe |
 | --- | --- | --- | --- |